 DSI See and Learn initiative: Learning from a large scale project

-In 2019, DSI raised funds to provide See and Learn programmes to members.
-We provided training, materials, phone consults and site visits to parents and early years educators to support understanding and encourage the use of the programmes.
-We had two main goals: first, to meet the needs of children with Down syndrome early education settings; second, to provide case studies and measurable outcomes which could be used to lobby for state provision of these programmes in early childhood education.
+In 2019, DSI raised funds to provide See and Learn programs to members.
+We provided training, materials, phone consults and site visits to parents and early years educators to support understanding and encourage the use of the programs.
+We had two main goals: first, to meet the needs of children with Down syndrome early education settings; second, to provide case studies and measurable outcomes which could be used to lobby for state provision of these programs in early childhood education.

 Both delivery and outcomes were impacted by the pandemic, but despite this, we saw some encouraging results and have discussed state provision at a preliminary meeting with the Minister for Children, Equality, Disability, Integration and Youth

 We would like to discuss what we have learned from this experience, along with some case studies and results.
 We would also like to discuss our plans for progressing this initiative in the future.

 Shared book reading interventions to promote language development in children with Down Syndrome: where are we and where should we go?

 - Department of Psychology, Lancaster University, UK